tsolakoua/kaggle-ml-tutorial/README.md

 # kaggle-ml-tutorial
-Solution of the tasks of https://www.kaggle.com/learn/machine-learning
+Solutions of the tasks of https://www.kaggle.com/learn/machine-learning